 If I am unwell or suffering from pain, can I begin yoga?

 I began yoga when I was having a lot of back and knee pain, and it was transformative for me.
 I believe there are many reasons for that, and other forms of exercise might have worked too, but that there is a special combination of whole body / whole person approach in yoga which is especially valuable.
 Many of the students who have come to the class have all sorts of problems and find that yoga helps.
 Of course if you have any doubts or a serious problem, do ask your doctor first.
 Of my classes, the Gentle Yoga is a good one to start if you have these sorts of concern.

 Do you practise every day?
 Should I?

-What qualifications do you have?
 What kind of yoga is it?

 I did my training with Mary Stewart.
 She worked with BKS Iyengar in the 1970s and then with Vanda Scaravelli.
 Working through the London YTTC group, in 2009 I became accreditated with the British Wheel of Yoga.

 I think I concentrate on feeling the contact with the ground, on noticing and enjoying your breath and its connection with movement and with stillness, and noticing how everything relates.
 It's not really one type of yoga; I keep investigating to find what works for me and my students.